Skip to content

 3. Environment Variables

-Environment variables can be created in "Development / Environment Variables".
-They are simple Key-Value configuration retrieval tools provided by DataFlux Func, and the ID is directly specified by the user upon creation.
+Environment Variables can be created in "Development / Environment Variables".
+They are simple Key-Value configuration reading tools provided by DataFlux Func, and their IDs are directly specified by the user during creation.

-If the system accessed by the script distinguishes between testing and production environments, environment variables can be set to switch between testing and production environments without changing the code.
+For example, if the system accessed by the script distinguishes between test and production environments, you can set Environment Variables to switch between test and production environments without changing the code.

-Assume the user has already configured an environment variable with the ID api_endpoint.
-The code to retrieve the value of this environment variable is as follows:
+Assume the user has configured an Environment Variable with an ID of api_endpoint.
+The code to obtain the value of this Environment Variable is as follows:

 Python